jaineel555/Loan-Approval-Prediction-System/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 A **Machine Learning + Flask web app** that predicts whether a loan application will be **Approved ✅** or **Rejected ❌**.
-This project uses a **Logistic Regression model**, trained on historical loan applicant data, and provides **real-time predictions** through a web form.
+This project uses a **Logistic Regression model**, trained on historical loan applicant data, and provides **real-time predictions** with probability analysis, financial ratios, risk factors, and recommendations.

 ---